Welcome to our gallery featuring kitchen lighting ideas!

 This kitchen is full of interesting lighting fixtures.
 The under-cabinet lights do a great job of illuminating the counters and the kitchen as a whole.
 Small spotlights in the ceiling make up for what the cabinet lights can’t reach.
 The creative hanging lights over the island offer great directional light.

 The overall lighting in this room is stellar, but the highlight of the room is the stunning light plate of the stove hood.
 Matching the style of the freestanding transparent wine rack, the stove hood offers a soft glow of light over the island and the rest of the room.

 The four small, but bright, spotlights in this stove hood ensure that the cooktop is well-lit and the small breakfast bar of the island is lit as well.
 The impressive amount of white in this kitchen reflects so much from the recessed lighting in the ceiling that the stove hood lights are only necessary for the cooktop.

 9. Wall Mounted Lighting

 Gold accents in this kitchen offer it a generous touch of sophistication.
-The black shaded lamps highlight the mirrored doors along the wall and create puddles of light to either side of the doorway.
+The black-shaded lamps highlight the mirrored doors along the wall and create puddles of light on either side of the doorway.
 Under cabinet lighting and soft can lights help to suffuse the room with plenty of light.

-These industrial styled utility lamps create not only an interesting feature in the kitchen, but also double as extra storage for often used kitchen tools.
-The extendable arms of theses lamps ensure that light can reach any part of the counter that one might be working at.
+These industrial-styled utility lamps create not only an interesting feature in the kitchenbut also double as extra storage for often-used kitchen tools.
+The extendable arms of these lamps ensure that light can reach any part of the counter that one might be working at.